Ventura County District Attorney

 At the direction of the District Attorney in 2005, Mr. Weiss implemented Ventura County’s Real Estate Fraud Prosecution Program.
 This program serves as a statewide model and has received grants totaling more than $2 million to combat real estate fraud on behalf of victims.
 Mr. Weiss is a founding member of the Real Estate Fraud Advisory Team (REFAT), a non-profit group of industry professionals that collaborates to reduce real estate fraud in their communities.

-In 2012, Mr. Weiss was promoted to Chief Deputy District Attorney of the Special Prosecutions Division, and in 2017, the Criminal Prosecutions Division.
+In 2012, Mr. Weiss was promoted to Chief Deputy District Attorney of the Special Prosecutions Division, and in 2017, the Criminal Prosecutions Division where his duties included oversight of the Major Crimes Unit which prosecutes gang, narcotics, and murder cases.
 In his current position as Chief Deputy District Attorney of the General Prosecutions Division, Mr. Weiss oversees the Sexual Assault, Domestic Violence, and Legal Support Units.

 Bureau of Investigations